jcfn19/anonymous-feedback/README.md

 # annonymus-feedback

-a typescript app to get annonymus user feedback that uses better-sqlite3 and express.js
+a typescript app to get annonymus user feedback that also gets the time, os and url the feedback was sent. the app uses better-sqlite3 and express.js

 ## what this repo contains